Say Goodbye to Constipation: Top High-Fiber Foods to Keep You Regular

 1. Legumes

-- Black Beans: These contain around 15 grams of fiber per cup.
+- Black beans: About 15 grams per cup.

 2. Whole Grains

-- Barley: A cup of barley contains about 6 grams of fiber.
+- Barley: 6 grams of fiber per cup.

 3. Vegetables